 Dametria Mustin is a marketing maven with nearly 15 years of experience.
-She is also a visionary, an activator and a connector.
 Her background includes international marketing, product development, and brand management.
 Her entrepreneurial spirit and unwavering passion for multicultural consumers, support her unique and creative stamp she places on any brand she touches.

 Mustin currently serves as the global marketing director at PDC Brands.
 In that role, she leads the overall marketing strategies for the Cantu and Eyelure portfolios.
 We spoke with Mustin about her role and the opportunities for women of color in marketing at Cantu.